Moving House Soon?

 You may inform friends and family about your move and your new address if you like.
 But for certain organisations that you deal with, this is a must.
 Depending on your lifestyle, there can be many of these, sometimes too many for your memory.
 Here is a list of companies, institutions, and other organisations that might need know of your new address.

 - Pool services

 - Internet provider

 - Garbage collection

-- Garden and lawn maintenance services
+- Garden and lawn maintenance services and pressure cleaning

 - Law firms

 - Credit card providers

 - Loan providers